-Based upon continuous service with the Company, the Company will award vacation at the beginning of each calendar year to all eligible regular full-time seniority employees covered by this Agreement.
-New hires and recalled employees will receive a prorated number of vacation hours in their first year of hire or recall based on the schedule outlined in section 2 (c).
+Based upon continuous service with the Company, the Company will award vacation at the beginning of each calendar year to all eligible regular full-time seniority Team Members covered by this Agreement.
+New hires and recalled Team Members will receive a prorated number of vacation hours in their first year of hire or recall based on the schedule outlined in section 2 (c).